Wondering if there are fun things to do in Lake Havasu in Winter?

 Bicycles and pedestrians are both welcome on the almost four-mile Grand Island loop path.

-We enjoyed the lake views and mild winter weather during our walk around Grand Island.
+We enjoyed the lake views and mild winter weather during our many walks around Grand Island.

-The bonus of our walk was our first spotting a Lake Havasu lighthouse.
+The bonus of our walk was spotting our first Lake Havasu lighthouse.

 11. Find the Lake Havasu Lighthouses